in your area.

 Once a property has been foreclosed on, it can either be sold through a government program or it can go up for auction.
 At a foreclosure auction, generally run by one of the aforementioned organizations or departments, the public bids on the price of the home.

-The last few years have seen an avalanche of foreclosures, the likes of which hasn't been seen since the Great Depression.
+The last few years have seen an , the likes of which hasn't been seen since the Great Depression.
 The growing numbers undoubtedly mean pain for a lot of homeowners, but there are also opportunities there for investors and first-time homebuyers.
 Since so many mortgages were backed by HUD, FHA or the VA, many of those properties are now on the rolls of government foreclosures.
 No institution is eager to keep a huge inventory of foreclosed properties (which drags down property values by watering down the market), so this is a good time to move!

 There are a couple of ways to work around this: